 The Organization does not accept or record pledges.
 The Organization receives indications of intent to support the Organization that provide monthly, quarterly, or annual gifts of a specified amount.
 These indications of intent are open-ended and subject to unilateral change by the donor.
 They are not considered to be unconditional promises to give and are not recognized prior to receipt of the contribution.
-Total outstanding intentions to give to the Organization as of the years ended May 31, 2023 and 2022, were estimated to be \$337,664 and \$501,624, respectively.
+Total outstanding intentions to give to the Organization as of the years ended May 31, 2024 and 2023, were to be \$207,143 and \$337,664, respectively.